sc68cal/zig_1brc/README.md

 threads to complete before we print, and then exit so there's not much reason to optimize that part.

+### Multithreading considerations

+The main issue with multithreading was implementing a wrapper around the standard StringHashMap so that multiple threads could mutate the hash map.
+For now, a simple mutex is used, but one optimization that could be investigated is allowing concurrent reads and only using a lock for writing to the map.

-### Results
+## Results

-Using tempfs and reading sequentially
+Using tempfs and reading sequentially.
+This design uses very little memory but is slow.

 ```
 1584.67s user 5.15s system 99% cpu 26:31.83 total
 ```

-Reading from spinning disk and using multiple threads
+Reading from spinning disk and using multiple threads.

 ```
 469.31s user 2956.70s system 931% cpu 6:07.63 total